jaros1/Money-Network/README.md

 - Chat: One and two panel chat, encrypted personal and group chat & unencrypted public chat.

 Todo:
 - Chat.
 More social network like UI.
-Add comments.
-Follow and unfollow public chat.
-Endless scroll
+Add reactions, comments, follow and unfollow public chat.
 - Wallet, Money API and interface to external money systems.

 ## Demo